jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 2. Power
 3. User

-*Splunk admins can create additionaal roles.*
+*Splunk admins can create additional roles.*

+### Search & Reporting App

+*Provides a default interface for searching and analysing data.
+Enables you to create knowledge objects, reports, and dashboards.*